CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

     mkdir MITgcm/mysetups
     mv CBIOMES MITgcm/mysetups/.

-Re-running `CBIOMES-global (alpha version)` additionally requires downloading surface forcing input (96G), initial condition, grid, etc. input (610M), and observational input (25G) as follows:
+Re-running the model solution from :numref:`download-solution` (see :numref:`rerun-alpha-version` for directions) additionally requires air-sea forcing input (96G), initial conditions, grid, etc. input (610M), and observational data to evaluate the accuracy of solutions (25G).
+These can be downloaded as follows:

 ::